psergi/psergi.github.io/_posts/2024-02-06-setting-up-a-kubernetes-cluster-with-let-s-encrypt.md

 -f ingress-nginx.yml
 ```

-This tells helm to install version `4.9.1` of the `kubernetes-ingress-nginx/ingress-nginx` package within the `ingress-nginx` namespace, and to apply our `ingress-nginx.yml` configuration file.
+This tells helm to install chart version `4.9.1` of the `kubernetes-ingress-nginx/ingress-nginx` package within the `ingress-nginx` namespace, and to apply our `ingress-nginx.yml` configuration file.
 The first `ingress-nginx` param is the name of the "release" which allows us to reference this installation as a whole.

 The command might take a few seconds to complete, but if successful you should see something similar to this: